The MM.LaFleur Design Philosophy: How We’re Revolutionizing Workwear

-As our company grows, we’re constantly asked what exactly makes our clothes different from the sad sea of neutrals that dominate women’s workwear.
+As our company grows, we’re constantly asked what exactly makes our MM.LaFleur design philosophy different from the sad sea of neutrals that dominate women’s workwear.
 (Besides our aversion to ill-fitting pantsuits, dull shift dresses, frumpy blazers, and hefty dry-cleaning bills, of course.)
 And our answer remains simple: Our clothes look really good.
 Not just “good for how comfortable they are” good, or “good for work” good, or “good for machine washable” good—our clothes make you look invincible and polished and daaaamn good.

 And that’s always our number-one priority.
 Because we know that no matter how much you like our excellent customer service, cool Bento Boxes, delightful showroom, and overall great vibes, it won’t matter unless you love to wear the clothes.
 And you will.
 Here’s why.

 Plenty of clothes look nice in a dressing room, but start to feel tight and scratchy halfway through a 16-hour workday; we think you deserve—and need—better.
 From day one, MM.LaFleur’s designer, Miyako Nakamura, made it her mission to create gorgeous clothing that’s meant to be lived in.
 Formerly the head designer at Zac Posen, Miyako was well-versed in unique and flattering cuts, but she also knew that professional women required more than just a fantastic silhouette—they wanted stretchy sleeves for hailing cabs, comfortable skirts for sitting in, pockets for holding presentation notes, closures that wouldn’t poke, necklines and hem lengths appropriate for boardrooms, colors that weren’t too flashy, and a fantastic silhouette to boot.
 Because you can’t be expected to look fabulous in something that doesn’t feel fabulous.